Wilbroad Henry Kibozi: As bishop

 He was appointed Auxiliary Bishop of the Roman Catholic Diocese of Dodoma, Tanzania on 12 February 2024.
 On the same day he was concurrently appointed Titular Bishop of Zallata.
 He was consecrated and installed outside the Pilgrimage Center, at Miyuji Mbwanga in the Archdiocese of Dodoma on 12 May 2024.
 The Principal Consecrator was Archbishop Beatus Kinyaiya, Archbishop of Dodoma assisted by Archbishop Jude Thaddaeus Ruwa'ichi, Archbishop of Dar-es-Salaam and Archbishop Gervas John Mwasikwabhila Nyaisonga, Archbishop of Mbeya.

+Since 22 April 2026 he also has served as an Apostolic Administrator of the Diocese of Kondoa.